DPDK/dpdk/doc/guides/nics/nfp.rst

 Flow offload
 ------------

-Use the flower firmware application, some type of Netronome's SmartNICs can offload the flow into cards.
+Using the flower firmware application, some types of Netronome or Corigine SmartNICs can offload the flows onto the cards.

 The flower firmware application requires the PMD running two services: